AngusG/angusg.github.io/_pages/about.md

 social: true
 ---

-I’m interested in deep learning theory and methodology, so that models can be deployed with relevant performance guarantees in practice.
+I work on deep learning theory and methodology, so that models can be deployed with useful performance guarantees in practice.
 I'm particularly interested in the application of information theory to deep learning, and in the service of Engineering standards for its use.